After you have learned how to crochet moss stitch, you’ll fall back on this lovely textured stitch whenever you want something firm and neat.

 Would you believe me that it is a repeat of 1 x sc, ch1 and to skip one stitch?

-Moss, Linen or Granite stitch, as it is known by, looks gorgeous in one color and equally as nice in multiple colors.
+Moss, Linen, or Granite stitch, as it is known, looks gorgeous in one color and equally as nice in multiple colors.